deepdimick/ai-engineering-demos/seq2seq-transformer-nmt/readme.md

 - Project completed as part of IBM AI Engineering Professional Certificate
 - Multi30K Dataset: Research community
 - PyTorch & TorchText: Meta AI
-- Architecture based on "Attention is All You Need" paper

-## Contact & Support

-For questions or issues:
-1. Check the notebook's inline comments for detailed explanations
-2. Review the PDF error handling documentation provided
-3. Consult the references for theoretical background
-4. Open an issue on GitHub with reproduction steps

----

-**Status**: Production-ready with comprehensive error handling ✓ **Last Updated**: 2024
-**Python Version**: 3.7+
-**Framework**: PyTorch 1.9+